Waimea-OBrownrigg/200DTD-event-tracker/docs/0-requirements.md

 ## End-User Requirements

-My parents something easy to use, that lets them add and remove events, and then shows them when those events are coming up.
+My parents want something easy to use, that lets them add and remove events, and then shows them when those events are coming up.

 ## Proposed Solution